Logging Output in SYCL Kernels

-The SYCL 1.2 specification defines a buffered output stream class, that is based on the std::ostream of C++.
+Since std::cout cannot be used inside SYCL kernel scope executing on a non-host device, the SYCL 1.2.1 specification defines a buffered output stream class, that is based on the std::ostream of C++.
 This class aims to replace the C style printf of OpenCL C, which enables outputting information via stdout from within a SYCL kernel.
 The stream class provides a series of stream operators for basic and SYCL types as well as a series of manipulators to make logging from kernels easier.
-As the stream class is modelled off of the std::ostream of C++ it supports many common manipulators that are the equivalent of that of C++ and follows the same naming conventions.
+As the stream class is modelled on the std::ostream of C++ it supports many common manipulators that are the equivalent of that of C++ and follows the same naming conventions.
 The stream class is designed for use only within kernels in order to stream from the kernel back to the host CPU for printing via stdout and is passed to a kernel in a similar fashion to accessors.

 The stream object (